Last fact-checked: 26 February 2020

 The oldest church in San Juan City is the Santuario del Santo Cristo Church, also known as the Church of San Juan del Monte.
 Built in 1602 as a church and convent by Dominican Friars, the now-rebuilt structure dates from 1774 and is noted for its historical significance to the region.

-Shopping is one of San Juan’s big draws–with Greenhills being the one-stop shop for practically everything.
-New market stalls (tiangge) are added every month but is the place to head for if you want a bargain – whether that’s on jewelry, clothes, electrical goods, antiques or handicrafts.
+Shopping is one of San Juan’s big draws–with Greenhills being the one-stop-shop for practically everything.
+New market stalls (tiangge) are added every month and are the place to head for if you want a bargain–whether for jewelry, clothes, electrical goods, antiques or handicrafts.

 After a hard day bargaining, head to Wilson Street for refueling at one of the many restaurants nearby where you’ll international dining options, as well as Filipino.
 The surrounding side-streets are full of culinary gems, so you’ll be sure to uncover some gastronomic delights.

 San Juan’s location is great for visiting neighboring locations, including all the city excitement Manila has to offer, or the popular Batangas–as well as a springboard to the incredible islands across the country.

 Flying In: San Juan City is near Ninoy Aquino International Airport (NAIA) in Manila, around a 20-minute drive away.